jwrg/paipo/README.md

 user, database, and tables.
 The schema is left quite simple so that it can be easily adapted.

+### Testing

+End-to-end web app testing is achieved using Mocha and Puppeteer.
+The structure of each test file conforms to Mocha so if one wishes to test using something other than Puppeteer one can just adapt test files as needed.

 ## Requirements

 The app, and by extension, the middleware stack, has